-- assisting the NCPs to follow-up the TAF TSI implementation and operation at national level ; - approving the reports about the TAF TSI implementation and operation ; - reporting via the Agency to the European Commission.
+- assisting the NCPs to follow-up the TAF and TAP TSI implementation and operation at national level; - approving the reports about the TAF and TAP TSI implementation and operation; further used by the Agency who reports to the European Commission, and to the Telematics Advisory Committee . - Discuss and agree with NCPs any need for additional supporting actions from ERA, Member States or NCPs from the annual TAF TSI or TAP TSI implementation reportings.